 "State marine waters" means all waters of the State, including the water column and water surface, extending from the shoreline seaward to the limit of the State's police power and management authority, including the United States territorial sea, notwithstanding any law to the contrary.

-"Storm and seismic waves" mean waves of unusual magnitude which occurred on a specific date as part of a specific and identifiable hurricane storm or tsunami event, to exclude seasonal high surf.
+"Storm and seismic waves" mean waves of unusual magnitude which occurred on a specific date as part of a specific and identifiable storm or tsunami event, to exclude annual high surf.

 "Subdivision" means a division of a parcel of land into more than one parcel.